orchest/orchest/orchest/jupyter-server/README.md

 docker run --name mytest -p 8888:8888 -p 80:80 -v /Users/yannick/Documents/experiments:/notebooks jupyter-server:latest
 ```

+## Running in Development
+To run the flask application in development, please change the following two settings in their
+respective configuration files:
+* `app/config.py`: Set `CONFIG_CLASS = DevelopmentConfig`.
+* `app/app/core/config.py`: Set `PRODUCTION = False`.

+Next it is advised to create a virtualenv at the root directory `jupyter-server/`, because otherwise
+the virtualenvironment will be copied into the docker container when building the Dockerfile.
+Use
+the `app/requirements.txt` like so `pip install -r app/requirements.txt` (after activating your
+virtualenv).

+Test can be run inside `app/` using `python -m pytest`.

 ## Explanation of project structure
 The structure is as follows (generated using `tree -A -I "venv|__pycache__"`)